-Hard to believe, but hubby and I just celebrated ten years of marriage last Thursday!
+Hubby and I just celebrated ten years of marriage!
 TEN!
-We wanted to celebrate a little, without being away from the kids for too long.
-Block Island is just about 2 hours (by car, then ferry) from us, so it made for a perfect weekend couples’ retreat!
+We wanted to celebrate without being away from the kids for too long.
+Block Island is about 2 hours (by car, then ferry) from us, so it made for a perfect weekend couples’ retreat!

-We both felt we chilled out AND packed a lot into our 48 hour stay (ferry in Friday afternoon, ferry out Sunday afternoon), and there’s still so many things we haven’t done yet, that we’ll certainly be back (with the kids!).
-Although both times we’ve visited Block Island we have stayed over for two nights, you could just visit for the day.
+We chilled out AND packed a lot into our 48 hour stay (ferry in Friday afternoon, ferry out Sunday afternoon).
+There are so many things we haven’t done yet, that we’ll certainly be back (with the kids!).
+Although both times we’ve visited Block Island we have stayed for two nights, you could just visit for the day.
 Depending on how long it takes you to catch a ferry… you might even get a solid 8-10 hours to enjoy the island life!

 For first-timers, here’s your basic ways of getting to Block Island: